-Employees who have tested positive for COVID-19, or employees who have had close contact with an individual who has tested positive for COVID-19, should isolate at home and monitor for symptoms as recommended by the CDC and IDPH, unless the employee obtains a negative COVID-19 test.
-The District may, in its discretion, allow and employee to return to work earlier with a doctor's authorization and symptom free of all communicable illnesses for 24 hours in accordance with CDC guidelines.
-Close contact means the individual was within 6 feet of the individual who tested positive for COVID-19 or is suspected of having COVID-19 infection for more than 15 minutes.
+Employees who have tested positive for COVID-19, or employees who have had close contact with an individual who has tested positive for COVID-19, should isolate at home and monitor for symptoms for 14 days, unless the employee obtains a negative COVID-19 test.
+The District may, in its discretion, allow and employee to return to work earlier with a doctor's authorization and symptom free of all communicable illnesses for 72 hours in accordance with CDC guidelines.
+Close contact means the individual was within 6 feet of the individual who tested positive for COVID-19 or is suspected of having COVID-19 infection for more than 15 minutes without the use of a mask.
 Employees cannot return to school unless they meet the criteria of this policy.